Ansurfen/globalenv/README.md

 ## 📝 License

-This software is licensed under the <!-- license --> license, see [LICENSE](./LICENSE) for more information.
+This software is licensed under the MIT license, see [LICENSE](./LICENSE) for more information.

 ---